namespacelabs/foundation/README.md

 <p>
   <b><i>Namespace</i> is a development-optimized compute platform.
 It improves the performance and observability of Docker builds, GitHub Actions, and more, without requiring workflow changes.
 Learn more at https://namespace.so.</b>

-  Namespace is built on purpose-built ephemeral compute platform that is optimized for developer use-cases: high performance workloads, with high I/O requirements, where caches and incrementally are first class.
+  Namespace is a purpose-built ephemeral compute platform that is optimized for developer use-cases: high performance workloads, with high I/O requirements, where caches and incrementally are first class.
 Many teams use the infrastructure programmatically (via our CLI and APIs) to build custom Previews, Developer Environments, and more.
 Learn more about our [APIs](https://buf.build/namespace/cloud).
 </p>

 <p>